glecchi/CSQLQueryExpress/README.md

 - **Documentation:** Examples to help you get started quickly and make the most of SQLQueryBuilder's capabilities.
 - **Database Scaffolding Tool:** Automatically generate database schema and compile the corresponding data model in C#, simplifying database integration and development.
 - **Test Client:** A dedicated test client for writing and executing queries using Dapper, facilitating quick and easy query testing and validation.

-## Usage Scenarios

-- **Database Query Generation:** Dynamically generate complex TSQL queries from within your C# applications, and execute them using an ORM such as Dapper.
-- **Data Migration and Transformation:** Simplify data migration and transformation tasks by leveraging familiar TSQL commands in your C# code.
-- **Report Generation:** Create detailed reports by combining the power of TSQL and C# to extract, manipulate, and present data.
-- **Database Scaffolding:** Automatically generate and compile database schemas into C# models, speeding up development workflows.
-- **Query Testing:** Write and execute TSQL queries using the provided test client to ensure correctness and performance.

 ## Getting Started